Checkout conversion rate

 Checkout conversion rate measures the percentage of users who complete a purchase after starting the checkout process.
 It’s a key ecommerce metric that tells you how well your checkout experience turns interested shoppers into paying customers.

-Here’s how you can calculate checkout conversion rate:
+How to calculate checkout conversion rate:

-(Number of Completed Purchases ÷ Number of Checkout Starts) × 100
+Checkout Conversion Rate = (Number of Completed Purchases ÷ Number of Checkout Starts) × 100

 For example, if 500 people start checkout and 350 complete their purchase, your checkout conversion rate is 70%.